sebastian-sz/efficientnet-v2-keras/README.md

 # Introduction
 This is a package with EfficientNetV2 model variants adapted to Keras functional API.
-I reworte them this way so that the usage is similar to `keras.applications`.
+I rewrote them this way so that the usage is similar to `keras.applications`.

 The model's weights are converted from [original repository](https://github.com/google/automl/tree/master/efficientnetv2).